yannick-cw/poc_analyzer/README.md

 Find out if your new date is secretly a radical Trump supporter?
 Or your boss has the same policial views as you?

-What if you could predict the political opinion of a person automatically by just looking at the posts he does in social media?
+What if you could predict the political opinion of a person automatically by just looking at their posts on social media?

 This was the question, which lead to our idea, to classify text to different political groups.